KLinh62/SQL-Data-Analytics-Project/README.md

 This Data Analytics Project is built for a simulated retail company aiming to improve decision-making across customer behavior, product performance, and sales trends.

 The company has accumulated large volumes of sales data but lacked proper analytical processing and visualization.
-This project leverages SQL for data preparation and Power BI for business intelligence reporting, uncovering patterns that support growth and operational improvements.
+This project leverages SQL for data preparation, uncovering patterns that support growth and operational improvements.

-Key business metrics and insights are explored through:

-- Identifying **top-performing products**
-- Understanding **customer purchasing behavior**
-- Analyzing **sales trends** across time

 > *Links*:
->
-> The interactive Power BI dashboard can be downloaded [here]()
 >
 > The SQL queries utilized to perform ETL on the raw data to produce a clean, enriched, and analysis-ready dataset can be found [here](https://github.com/KLinh62/SQL-Data-Warehouse-Project/tree/main/scripts).
 >